7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Taking a boat trip is a fantastic way to get acquainted with the city and should be on every Strasbourg itinerary!

-We took a Strasbourg, France boat tour with Batorama.
-Their fleet of boats include both open-air and covered/air-conditioned options with multiple departures daily.
-The 1-hour boat trip around old Strasbourg, titled “20 Centuries of History,” offers commentary (via headset) in 12 languages as well as a special commentary for the young ones.
+We took a tour with Batorama.
+Their fleet includes both open-air and covered/air-conditioned options with multiple departures daily.
+The 1-hour boat trip around Old Strasbourg, titled “20 Centuries of History,” offers commentary in 12 languages as well as a special version for the young ones.

 #3 Wander the Best Strasbourg Quartiers